Deunitato/minimal-mistakes/_posts/2020-06-05-Sentient-Persistant-volumes-on-k8s.md

 >
 > This command would check if there exist the model, if it doesnt exist, it will copy it from the bucket (Copy once) into the /models folder

+4. Copy the models into the bucket

+- Upload

+> this section is done by my mentor as the file is to big for me to do it

+5. Do dummy init

+- Because we only need to write it once and read the other times, we need to create a dummy deployment to push the volumnes into the cloud (since K8 does not have the ability to do readandwriteonce)
+- We create a dummy container init, push the volumes, and delete the deployment afterwards

+The container init file is similiar to the seldon-deployment.yaml except it does not contain the "readonly = true" parameters inisde its field compared to the seldon-deployment

+- Do `kubectl apply -f initcontainer.yaml`

+- Check if the volume has been deployed
+> Can see a green tick
+Location: Workloads > Taxanomy > pods > init-cloud

+- Remove the initcontainer: `kubectl delete -f initcontainer.yaml`

+- Deploy the new deployment: `kubectl apply -f seldon_deployment.yaml`

+## Errors made

+### Code base (changes)
+- Missing application code
+e.g `raise UserCustomException('Bad Request.
+No data found.',403)` -> `raise UserCustomException('Bad Request.
+No data found.',1403,403)`
+- Shifted userexception class on top of taxonomy